Dr Jonathan Padley

 As well as children’s literature, Jonathan is interested in interdisciplinary dialogues between literature, media, music, science, and theology.
 He has published broadly, including on transgressive creation in Shelley’s Frankenstein, bibliographical anomaly in Tennyson’s English Idyls, and Christological imaging in Tolkien’s Middle-earth mythos.

-Jonathan is Churchill’s Lead Admissions Tutor, so responsible for undergraduate admissions and recruitment to the College.
-He is also a College Tutor; Director of Studies in Education at Lucy Cavendish, Newnham, and St Edmund’s; an Affiliated Lecturer at the Faculty of Education; and an Honorary Member of the Faculty of English.
-He teaches and examines undergraduates and postgraduates in children’s literature, and he mentors several postgraduate educationalists.
+Jonathan is a Fellow, Tutor, and the Lead Admissions Tutor at Churchill, so responsible for undergraduate admissions and recruitment to the College.
+He is Director of Studies in Education at Lucy Cavendish and St Edmund’s, an Honorary Member of the Faculty of English, and an Affiliated Lecturer at the Faculty of Education, where he teaches and examines undergraduates and postgraduates in children’s literature.
 Jonathan is Chair of the University’s Schools Liaison Officers’ Group, a Trustee of the Chapel at Churchill College, and a member of numerous College and University committees.
 From 2020 to 2021, he was the Admissions Forum representative to the University’s Strategic Review of Undergraduate Admissions and Outreach.
-In December 2021, he was elected to the Churchill College Council.
+In 2021, he was elected to the Churchill College Council, and in 2024, he was accredited as a Fellow of the Higher Education Academy.

 Alongside academic work, Jonathan is committed to widening participation in higher education.
 From 2013 to 2015, he was seconded to Welsh Government to co-lead the research and policy implementation which gave rise to Seren, to which he still regularly contributes.